 Call: (919) 883-4900

-Not yet!
-North Carolina is the last state to consider that 16- and 17-year olds are adults that can be prosecuted in adult criminal court.
+Yes.
 The law was changed recently to require that all kids under 18 be treated as juveniles initially.
-However, the law doesn’t take effect until December 1, 2019.
+It took effect on December 1, 2019.

 The general rule is no. However, there may be other options to avoid a conviction, even if you have already taken advantage of a deferred prosecution in the past.
 When you speak with one of our criminal defense attorneys, be honest about any criminal background you may have to that they can be prepared to properly defend you in court.